Immigration to Malaysia: The colonial era

 Under the British colonial administration a divide and rule policy kept the immigrant workers apart from each other, and from the indigenous population, with the local Malays and the Indonesians confined to the rural areas as peasant farmers, the Indians mainly employed as wage labour in the plantations and in the infrastructure construction sectors, while the Chinese worked in the tin mines and in trade and commerce in the urban areas.
 This pattern of economic and geographical segregation continued to linger on in post-colonial Malaysia, as a legacy of colonial rule.

 The second phase, during 1928–46, began when the colonial government enacted its first piece of restrictive legislation: the Immigration Restriction Ordinance.
 This legislation enabled the government to establish a basic framework for border controls, and empowered it with the means to control the entry of labor deemed surplus to the requirements of the country.
 The Great Depression brought rising unemployment and depressed economic conditions, forcing the closure of some mines and rubber estates.
 This prompted the government to impose a monthly quota on adult Chinese male immigration from August 1930.
 In January 1933 the Immigration Restriction Ordinance was replaced by the Aliens Ordinance.
 The Aliens Ordinance provided the colonial state with a mechanism for registering aliens resident in Malaya and represented an important stage in the development of statutes and measures to monitor immigrants in Malaya.

 During the third phase, 1947–57, the Aliens Ordinance was replaced by the Immigration Ordinance of 1953.
 This Ordinance, coinciding with rising Malay nationalist sentiment, resulted in even more stringent border controls and laid down for the first time the specific composition of migrants allowed entry into Malaya, restricting by nationality and occupation, and thus placed greater emphasis on the skills of the migrants.
 New stipulations required potential immigrants to have job contracts of at least two years with Malayan firms and set a minimum earnings requirement.

 Finally, the Malayan Emergency (1948–60) resulted in the introduction of the Internal Security Act (ISA), and a compulsory system of identification cards for all residents aged twelve years and over.
 The identity cards categorized people on the basis of their nationality and residential/occupational status and, in effect, created the 'outsider'.
 This an enduring legacy of colonial rule, adapted to the needs of the national state.

+Post-colonial migration

+Having experienced net emigration between 1952 and 1979, Malaysia registered positive net immigration in 1980 and, As of 2023, has done so in each year since.
+As of 2025, 3.38 million residents of Malaysia (9.9 per cent of the total population) were non-citizens.